Mike Curb: MGM anti-drug controversy

-In 1970, Billboard reported that Curb, as president of MGM Records, fired 18 acts for what Curb believed was their promotion of hard drugs in their songs.
+In 1970, Billboard reported that Curb, as president of MGM Records, fired eighteen acts for what Curb believed was their promotion of hard drugs in their songs.
 Curb said, "Drug groups are the cancer of the industry.
 Their effect on young people who are their fans or followers is devastating.
 When they appear smashed out of their minds and describe musically a great experience they had on LSD, they are glorifying hard drugs.
 I credit hard drug record acts with hundreds and hundreds of new young drug users."

 Curb has always disputed that any acts were dropped from MGM only for drug-related reasons.
 Billboard reported that Curb was alarmed by the drug-related deaths of Janis Joplin, Jimi Hendrix, and Alan Wilson of Canned Heat.
-Among the musicians incorrectly thought to be included in the purge were the Velvet Underground and Frank Zappa's group the Mothers of Invention.
+Among the musicians incorrectly thought to be included in a 1969 drug related purge were the Velvet Underground and Frank Zappa's group the Mothers of Invention.
 Zappa spoke out against drug use throughout his career and, by early 1969, had fulfilled his MGM/Verve contract and moved to his own Bizarre Records label, distributed by Warner Bros.
 The Velvet Underground had already left the label by then to sign with Atlantic Records, who released their fourth studio album, Loaded.
 Also, when Eric Burdon, who was an advocate of psychedelics, dared Curb to release him from his contract although he was his biggest selling artist, Curb acquiesced.
 Burdon also launched a campaign—by distributing bumper stickers—called Curb the Clap.

 Curb claimed industry support, and the record company official he cited was Bill Gallagher, the president of Paramount Records.
 Columbia Records president Clive Davis said Curb was "grandstanding", and that his anti-drug stance had made him "a minor hero of the Nixon administration."
 In 1997, Curb stated the affair had happened at a time when "you were considered a freak if you spoke out against drugs."